-I know some of you saw my post on Facebook the other day, but for those of you who missed it and for those who are curious, I had my first troll the other day.
+Some of you saw my post on Facebook the other day, but for those of you who missed it and for those who are curious, I had to ban an asshole.
 That should put me in some kind of special blogger club or something.
 Bloggers Who Have To Ban Assholes might be a fun club to be in.
 I’ve had a few people ask me what the hell was going on, so today I’m sharing.

-Before I share the whole conversation, I will tell you, I’ve never banned anyone before.
+Before I share the whole conversation, I will tell you, I’ve never banned anyone before, not even previous assholes.
 I don’t moderate blog comments.
 I’ve never removed a comment from my blog because it disagreed with me.

 When it came down to it, I was conflicted on banning him.
 Sure, he was a complete asshole, but I love free speech.
 I believe in everyone being able to express themselves, whether it be in agreement or disagreement.
 So, I let this douchebag go on and on with his opinion, for probably much longer than I should have.

 What this guy was lacking, and what ultimately led to him being banned, was respect.
 Even a condescending respect would have helped out here.

 What I didn’t realize when I banned him on Facebook was that all the conversations he was part of would be hidden.
 I can still see them, but no one else can.
 That wasn’t my goal.
 I don’t like hiding what was said.
 I only had two choices – either keep it open as a free for all, or hide everything to do with Mr. Asshole.